 EXPERIENCE AND TRAINING

-Graduation from High School or a General Education Development (GED) certificate supplemented by college coursework or vocational training in Criminal Justice, Law Enforcement or a closely related field, and at least 7 years of law enforcement experience with five years of criminal investigation experience; or an equivalent of education and experience.
+High School Diploma supplemented by college coursework or vocational training in Criminal Justice, Law Enforcement or a closely related field, and at least 10 years of law enforcement experience with five years of criminal investigation experience; or an equivalent of education and experience.

 LICENSES AND CERTIFICATIONS

-Must have a Basic Texas Peace Officer Certification; must have a Texas Peace Officer License; must qualify with duty firearm annually; must have a valid Texas Criminal Information Center/National Criminal Information Center Certification; must maintain TCOLE proficiency.
+Must have an Intermediate Texas Peace Officer Certification; must have a current Texas Peace Officer License; must qualify with duty firearm annually; must have a valid Texas Criminal Information Center/National Criminal Information Center Certification; must maintain TCOLE proficiency.
 Must have a valid driver’s license, motor vehicle liability insurance, personal injury insurance and a personal vehicle.

 KNOWLEDGE, SKILLS AND ABILITIES